pexip/pexip-mattermost-plugin/README.md

 # Pexip Mattermost Plugin

-Mattermost is a chat webapp that has plugins and apps.
-From the user point of view the UX is very similar to Slack.
+Mattermost is a chat application that can be deployed on-premises.
+The key feature is that is allows to developers to create their own plugin (server and client side) and integrations.

+The goal of this project is to develop and simple plugin that allow us to call to VMRs per channel.

 ## Deploy the server locally (Manual)